luvsn/Doocker/README.md

 - Allows to run _from source_ versions enabling to modify Odoo's source code directly from inside the container.
 - Supports custom addons.

-**!
-Warning !**
+> [!WARNING]

-Doocker currently does not support multiple Odoo containers running at the same time, as they will all share the same PostgreSQL container.
+> Doocker currently does not support multiple Odoo containers running at the same time, as they will all share the same PostgreSQL container.

 ## Supported versions
  - Odoo 17,16,15,14,13,12,11,10